What are the Best Suburbs of Los Angeles? [Insider's Guide]

 Culver City sits within the City of Los Angeles and is home to the Sony Pictures Studios and several smaller studios and production houses.
 The neighborhoods of Culver City grew with the motion picture industry starting in the 1920s.
 It's also home to aviation history as the former headquarters of Hughes Aircraft (1932-1985).

 Downtown Culver City is a vibrant commercial district that stretches east-west between Washington and Culver Boulevards.
 The downtown area is full of restaurants, cafes, and lounges.
-Everything is close by; the bustling district is highly walkable.
+Everything in this bustling district close.

 The surrounding neighborhoods are packed with charming Postwar single-family homes.
 Charming, one-story houses adorn tree-lined streets.
 If you like the idea of having a front lawn and mature shade trees, Culver City could be the ideal place for you.
 Plenty of condos and townhomes also dot the city.